 'I've had friends who had to travel a long way to get medical help, ' says Rose, reflecting on her home neat Hay in New South Wales.
 Calling herself a "country girl", she adds.
 'It's a passion of mine, to go back and work as a nurse in a rural setting.'

 Thanks to scholarship support from The George Alexander Foundation, Rose's dream is hearing fruition.
-She is in her second year as nursing and paramedics students at ACU's Ballarat campus.
+She is in her second year as a nursing and paramedics student at ACU's Ballarat campus.

 While Rose had the drive and determination needed to pursue her studies, she knew it wouldn't be easy on her and her family.
 'Financially speaking, studying has been hard on me and my parents, so I was on the lookout for a scholarship that might help us get through it.'
 She says support from the Foundation 'has made a great deal of difference — even more than I expected.'